 Costing Children’s Swimwear: Labour, Materials, and Ethical Considerations

-Material cost – fabrics, linings, elastics
+Material costs – fabrics, linings, and elastics

-Overheads – notions, thread, cutting tools
+Overheads – notions, thread, and cutting tools

 Cost Analysis & Decision